You have the right to raise your concerns about the information, service or care you receive from My Aged Care, your assessor or service provider.

 Whether you make your complaint in person, in writing or anonymously, the service provider must deal with your complaint.

-Making a complaint to the Aged Care Complaints Commissioner
+Making a complaint to the Aged Care Quality and Safety Commission

 Sometimes complaints can’t be resolved by the service provider.
 You may also not feel comfortable raising your concerns directly with them.
-Anyone who wishes to make a complaint has the right to contact the Aged Care Complaints Commissioner.
+Anyone who wishes to make a complaint has the right to contact the Aged Care Quality and Safety Commission.
 This is a free service.

-Read more about making a complaint to the Aged Care Complaints Commissioner.
+Read more about making a complaint to the Aged Care Quality and Safety Commission.

 Other complaints services